Understanding Hypnotherapy; Facts, Myths, and How It Works

 • Yes, you are always in control during hypnosis.

-You cannot made to do anything against your will or values, coerced into something you don’t want, or become “stuck” in hypnosis.
+You cannot be made to do anything against your will or values, coerced into something you don’t want, or become “stuck” in hypnosis.
 Those ideas come from Hollywood portrayals, not from how hypnosis actually works.

 During hypnosis, you can open your eyes, shift position, speak, or even get up if you need to.
 Hypnosis isn’t something done to you, it’s something you and your hypnotherapist create together through trust, participation, and clear intention.